MeveraStudios/Documentation/docs/Synapse/Introduction.md

 - 🔗 Relational Placeholders: Placeholders that resolve values based on relationships between 2 Users
 - 💾 Intelligent Caching: Built-in caching mechanisms with expiration support
 - 🧪 Comprehensive Testing: Extensive test suite ensuring reliability
-- 🔙 PAPI Backward-Compatibility: In Bukkit you could just call BukkitNeuron#hookToPAPI and we will do the rest
+- 🔙 PAPI Backward-Compatibility: In Bukkit, you can simply call BukkitNeuron#hookToPAPI and we will do the rest

 ### 🏗️ Structure
 Synapse is a collection of ``Neuron``s